rasterm/rasterm/docs/C_API.md

   thread safe.
 - Structures smaller than their v1 prefix return `RASTERM_ERROR_BUFFER_TOO_SMALL`;
   larger structures are accepted and unknown trailing bytes are ignored.
-- rasterm 1.0 is distributed as a static library. `RASTERM_C_API` and `RASTERM_CALL`
-  are reserved for a future shared library ABI and expand to nothing in 1.0.
+- rasterm 1.1 keeps the static library as the default and can build an optional shared C ABI with `RASTERM_BUILD_SHARED_C_API=ON`.
+Define `RASTERM_SHARED_LIBRARY` when compiling a C/C++ consumer against its import library.

 `rasterm_last_error` returns the calling thread's most recent C API validation or handle creation diagnostic.
 Handle specific last error functions additionally expose engine or